EvolSoft/WiFi-Password-Recovery/README.md

 along with this program.
 If not, see <http://www.gnu.org/licenses/>.
 ```

+## 3rd-party libraries used

+- wxWidgets
+- pugixml

 ## Donate

 If you want you can support this project with a small donation by clicking [:dollar: here](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=flavius.c.1999@gmail.com&lc=US&item_name=www.evolsoft.tk&no_note=0&cn=&curency_code=EUR&bn=PP-DonationsBF:btn_donateCC_LG.gif:NonHosted).